CHACHOKI EYE CAMP – ROTARY IN ACTION

 |

-The camp was a huge success and Maidenhead Rotary Club has been sponsoring this cost effective annual event since 2010.
+The first camp was a huge success and Maidenhead Rotary Club has been sponsoring this cost effective annual event since 2010.
 Cataract surgery in the U.K. can cost anything upwards from £500, whereas it costs only £15 at the Hospital in Chachoki.

-Club members have been very supportive and Past President Frank Knowles attended the camp in 2014 when a record 150 surgeries were performed.
-Over the last five years over 2500 people have been screened and over 600 cataract surgeries performed.
-Patients not needing cataract operations have benefited from treatments for minor eye problems including infections and eye tests and the vast majority of patients have been fitted with prescription glasses. |
+Patients not needing cataract operations have benefited from eye tests and treatments for minor eye problems including infections, and the vast majority of patients have been fitted with prescription glasses. |